What Are My Marriage Name Options?

 - You can use a combination of your married and maiden name.
 You may want to retain your birth name at work, especially if you've developed a professional reputation.
 Personally you may choose to change names on your identification and other records.
 Just make sure your accounts and ID are consistently under the one name or it can be difficult to prove your identity.

 - You can leave your name as is and take no action.

 Want a different surname entirely?

-A couple could change their surname name to something entirely different, but would need a deed poll.
-If a couple decides they both want a new name, it is easiest for the husband to change his surname before the wedding, then after the wedding the bride can use her wedding certificate to assume her husband's name.
+A couple can change their surname name to something entirely different, but would need a deed poll.
+If a couple decides they both want a new name, it is common for the groom to change his surname before the wedding, then after the wedding the bride can use the wedding certificate to assume her spouse's name.
 A deed poll is also required if you want to change any spelling, add or drop a name.

 Ready to start changing names?

-If you are already married and know what name you want to take, then you're ready to start.
-Simply start using your new name, then request all the necessary companies update your records.
+Already married and know what name you want to take?
+Then you're ready to start.
+Simply start using your new name and request all the necessary companies update your records.
 Companies have different name change processes.
-Banks usually require you to visit a branch in person, other companies may need you to return a form, send a letter or call up.
+Banks usually require you to visit a branch in person, other companies may need you to return a form, send a letter, email or call up.
 Learn what to send where and build your own custom name change checklist.

 - Loyalty programs